 The Vision Zero task force based on The Traffic Commission, boasts several key strengths that position it for success.
 Firstly, it is already established and can commence operations immediately.
 Furthermore, the task force benefits from the involvement of diverse members from the community, ensuring a wide range of perspectives and insights.
-Importantly, the task force is characterized by its independence from special interests and its non-political nature, which allows it to focus solely on the community's needs and concerns.
-Image: Champion Lakes Golf Course - March Site Visit
+The task force is characterized by its independence from special interests and its non-political nature, which allows it to focus solely on the community's needs and concerns.
+Image: Champion Lakes Golf Course - Able City & Nelson Nygaard March Site Visit